 The SEC offers important protections and financial incentives to whistleblowers, including the option to submit information anonymously through their attorneys and safeguards against employer retaliation.
 In cases that result in monetary sanctions of more than $1 million, the SEC offers eligible whistleblowers awards between 10% and 30% of the total monetary sanctions collected.
 Over its relatively short history, the SEC Office of the Whistleblower has set new records each year for the size of the financial frauds it has exposed, the dollar amounts of sanctions it has helped the SEC recover, and the value of the awards it has shared with individual whistleblowers.

 All investors owe a debt of gratitude to the men and women who have come forward to help uncover and stop false and misleading corporate reporting, fraudulent offerings, destabilizing market manipulations, insider trading, and similar schemes.
-For its part, the SEC has acknowledged the importance of those same whistleblowers by paying out more than $250 million in awards.
+The SEC has acknowledged the importance of those same whistleblowers by paying out more than $300 million in awards.

 Misuse of client funds, insider trading, and material misrepresentations in earnings calls, investor alerts, or SEC filings are some of the most common violations that have arisen from tips received by the SEC Office of the Whistleblower.
 Recent awards also indicate that the SEC will use its regulatory and enforcement powers to punish companies which violate the Foreign Corrupt Practices Act by paying kickbacks or bribes to foreign officials, and, in turn, will reward the whistleblowers who help uncover those activities.